supertiger25/guiter-shop/README.md

 # guiter-shop
-love in art  tech hub
+this is a love in arts tech hub's assignment3